Zhehua-Hu/Enchain/README.md

 # Enchain
-A versatile image labelling toolchain for deep learning.
+Enchain is a versatile imagE labelliNg toolCHAIN for deep learning.
+It is a guidance/pipeline to prepare your own dataset.